jessepoljak/ai-case-study/README.md

 # Challenge 1: AlphaSense Case Study

 ## Overview and Origin
-*This readme file is intended to adequately display some background information about the company AlphaSense, and research that outlines its strengths, competitive landscape, and potential future endeavors.*
+*This readme file is intended to adequately display some background information about the company AlphaSense, and research that outlines its strengths, competitive landscape, and potential future endeavors*

 **Name of company:**
 AlphaSense